tpemartin/113-1-R/Lecture-notes/04-tidy-variable-class.md

 class(exmple_df$Name)
 ```

-## Character variable
+## Parsing

-Character variables can be divided into the following classes:
+Without furthing doing, the class of a variable is its type.
+Sometimes you want the variable to be a certain class.
+You need to teach the computer how to interpret the information.
+This is called "parsing" (詮釋).

+## Common classes for parsing

 1. **Factor**: A factor is a categorical variable.
 It is used to store data that can take on a limited number of different values.
 Factors are used to represent categorical data.
-2. **Character**: A character variable is a string of characters.
-It is used to store text data.
-3. **Date**: A date variable is used to store date data.
-It is used to represent dates in R.
+2. **Date**: A date variable is used to store date data.
+It is used to represent dates in R. For example, "2021-10-01" is a date.
-4. **Time**: A time variable is used to store time data.
-It is used to represent time in R.
-5. **Datetime**: A datetime variable is used to store date and time data.
-It is used to represent date and time in R.
+3. **Datetime**: A datetime variable is used to store date and time data.
+It is used to represent date and time in R.  For example, "2021-10-01 12:00:00+UTC" is a datetime.
-6. **Logical**: A logical variable is used to store logical data.
-It can take on the values TRUE or FALSE.

-## Numeric variable

-Numeric variables can be divided into the following classes:
+> Parse `example_df$Date_of_Birth` as a date variable, and `example_df$BloodType` as a factor variable.